usnistgov/oscal-xslt/publish/readme.md

 *Note that 'NIST emulation' does not imply any guarantee, warranty or endorsement from NIST.*

-#### "Template 2022 emulation"

-Additionally, a pair of XSLTs can be used together to produce PDF with adjusted formatting.
-It is *not* as fully featured as the NIST emulation variant as its results are not intended to be standalone.
-It does, however, capture the look and feel of the latest internal template to be offered at NIST.

 **Parameterization**

 Since this XSLT is a customization of the generic preview (HTML) XSLT, it accepts the same runtime parameters described above, either to "skin" the CSS or to suppress the Table of Contents.